BeardOverflow/msi-ec/docs/device_support_guide.md

-Eventually you'll notice one or more values that change each time you change the setting, once you find them, you can start writing down the addresses and values corresponding to *each* user scenario, so you can report them.
+Eventually you'll notice one or more values that change each time you change the setting, once you find them, you can start writing down the addresses and values corresponding to *each* user scenario so you can report them, also don't forget to do the same for other features.

+12. Once you have made a list of the addresses and their values, you can go ahead and open the [Issue on Github](https://github.com/BeardOverflow/msi-ec/issues/new?assignees=&labels=New+firmware&projects=&template=support_request.yml) (a github account is required) so we can add support for your device.

 # Linux method